 From Sydney, Australia to London, England, hundreds of firms compete to earn the reputation of best forex broker.
 To do so, many offer a comprehensive service suite that includes many enhanced features.
 In addition to helping clients buy and sell assets, the following auxiliary services may be offered:

 - Information like news feeds and research services

 - Trainer trading programs and advice

 - Professionally managed accounts

 Some of these services may be offered for free and others may involve the payment of a fee.

 Forex brokers offer an essential service for markets, especially for retail forex traders.
 Since they began operations in the retail market, brokers have helped open up a field of opportunity that previously wasn't available to individual traders.

-With an internet connection and a computer or mobile phone, traders can now open an account and trade in a market that was previously only accessible to banks, large companies and financial institutions, and very wealthy individuals.
+Now, it's simple to trade forex.
+With an internet connection and a computer or mobile phone, traders can now open an account and trade in a market that was previously only accessible to banks, high-net worth investors, large companies and financial institutions.
 Brokers also offer services that can be valuable in assisting traders to understand price movements and potentially make profits.

 If you're an aspiring retail forex trader, then the time has never been better to enter the market.
 No matter if the Japanese yen (JPY), British pound (GBP), or euro (EUR) is your speciality, the forex marketplace has a collection of exciting currency pairs for trade.
 Choose the best forex broker you can find, check out a demo account and get started today.